kanishka-linux/kawaii-player/README.md

 ###### [Index](#index)

 It is possible to play audio/video torrent directly with this player similar to any streaming media.
-By default the torrent will stream at 'http://127.0.0.1:8001', which is loop-back address of your local machine.
-User can change this default streaming IP and port location by manually editing *'torrent_config.txt'* file located in *'~/.config/kawaii-player'*, if they want to access the torrent stream remotely.
+By default the torrent will stream at *'http://127.0.0.1:8001'*, which is loop-back address of your local machine.
+User can change this default streaming IP address to local ip address of your machine which normally starts with something like *192.168.x.y*, by manually editing *'torrent_config.txt'* file located in *'~/.config/kawaii-player'*, if they want to access the torrent stream remotely.

 In 'torrent_config.txt' you can set some other fields like upload , download rate in (KBps) and default download location.